PipedreamHQ/docs/docs/workflows/steps/triggers/README.md

 For example, HTTP triggers expose a URL where you can send any HTTP requests.
 We'll run your workflow on each request.
 The Cron Scheduler trigger runs your workflow on a schedule.

-Today, we support HTTP, [Cron Scheduler](/#cron-scheduler), email, and SDK triggers.
+Today, we support HTTP, [Cron Scheduler](/#cron-scheduler), and email triggers.
 We plan to support others in the future: SQL, AMQP, and more.
 If there's a trigger you'd like supported, please [let us know](/support/).

 [[toc]]